 Benjamin Moore Hale Navy is the perfect navy for walls, cabinets and even furniture.
-With this painted antique dresser makeover, I show you tips for painting with this amazing color that will save you time and money!
+With this painted antique dresser makeover, I show you tips for painting with this beautiful color that will save you time and money!

-Hale Navy is becoming one of the most popular paint colors out there because it’s a workhorse in terms of versatility.
+BM Hale Navy is becoming one of the most popular paint colors out there because it’s a workhorse in terms of versatility.
 For navy paint colors, it doesn’t get any better than this!

 LET ME SHOW YOU: